How to Create Text Palindromes Online: A Complete Guide to Mirror Modes, Separators, and Creative Text Effects

 - Single character input: A single character like

 ais already a palindrome.
-The tool may returnaoraadepending on the mirror mode. - Empty input: Submitting an empty field produces no output.
-Make sure you've entered at least one character.
+The tool might returnaoraadepending on the mirror mode you've selected. - Empty input: Submitting nothing gives you nothing back.
+Enter at least one character.

-- Mixed whitespace: Tabs and multiple spaces are treated as regular characters unless the ignore-spaces option is enabled.
+- Mixed whitespace: Tabs and multiple spaces get treated as regular characters unless you've turned on the ignore-spaces option.

-- Special characters and emoji: These are mirrored just like any other character.
-A smiley at the end of your input will appear at the beginning of the reversed half.
+- Special characters and emoji: They mirror like anything else.
+A smiley at the end of your input shows up at the start of the reversed half.

-- Use the overlap mode when you want the shortest possible palindrome without a repeated middle character.
+- Use overlap mode when you want the shortest palindrome possible without a repeated middle character.

 - Add a separator like a hyphen or pipe (